DominikCLK/DominikCLK/README.md

 ## 😎 More about me

 - 🔍 Always seeking bugs to squash and systems to optimize.
-- 🧪 Experimenting with Playwright testing frameworks and tools.
+- 🧪 Experiment with Playwright testing frameworks and tools.
 - 🌟 Creating automated testing solutions that sparkle.
 - 🚀 Turning caffeine into code that works while you sleep.
 - 🛠️ I have been working commercially since 2021